- A Strange Man in a Family Environment

 Kay explained that the Seducematron could certainly have been improved.
 It would have benefited from a capacitor to guard against voltage fluctuations.
 When the refrigerator would start running, the lamp would become exceptionally bright for a moment.
 So that nothing would ruin the mood created by Kay’s secret machine to manipulate biology with a visual trick, he started unplugging the refrigerator whenever he had an upcoming date.

 Today’s Lightbulb, Same Old Creepiness

-Because of his history playing around with lightbulbs to get into women’s pants, Kay was excited by newly released technology that integrates multicolor lightbulbs with a mobile application, through any wireless connection.
+Because of his history of playing around with lightbulbs to get into people’s pants, Kay was excited by newly released technology that integrates multicolor lightbulbs with a mobile application, through any wireless connection.
 Smart lighting such as this system created by Qualcomm and LIFX isn’t just good for getting play but could actually serve numerous functions, says Kay:

 - You could make motion-sensor security lights much more ominous by flashing red lights and playing a siren.